emazv72/Stubble.Extensions.StringFormatter/readme.md

 This repository extends the mustache syntax to support string formatting by replacing the built in interpolation token renderer.

-It relies on a slightly updated Stubble.Core build which makes a few internal structures public to allow the extension to work.

-To use this just download the updated Stubble.Core, build the solution and include the release dll in your project.

 Example Usage:
 ```csharp